-Astrid Hacker is a senior double majoring in English and African American Studies with a minor in American Sign Language.
+Astrid Hacker is a senior double majoring in English and African American and African Diaspora Studies with a minor in American Sign Language.
 She has been a Dean’s list recipient as well as a Louis & Sam Adams Scholarship recipient.
-She has been a part of UNCG’s chapter of the NAACP and a member of the African American Studies Club.
+She has been a part of UNCG’s chapter of the NAACP and a member of the AADS Club.
 She has also worked as a Peer Academic Leader, Spartan Guide, Resident Advisor and news writer for The Carolinian (UNCG’s Campus Newspaper).
 Her future career goals include becoming an established author and working as a magazine journalist in which she hopes to report on positive images of people of color.

 Nique V. Williams was the President of the African American Studies Club, an African American Studies Ambassador, a Student Alumni Ambassador, the Community Service Coordinator for the Black Business Student Association, and has participated in the LeaderShape Institute.
 Ms. Williams graduated in May of 2014.
 She has also been on the Dean’s List during Fall 2011 and 2012.
 She received the Bronze and Silver Medallions for the Leadership Challenge.
 Ms. Williams aspires to become an attorney, and is enrolled at North Carolina Central University.
 She says, “My experience as an AFS major has enabled me to be a voice for underrepresented populations and I intend to be the help they need.”
 Her supervisor in the Office of Leadership and Service-Learning said of her, “Nique has displayed a strong work ethic, commitment to learning, and a deep understanding of people different from her.“